Brela/mission-cards/need-guidance.md

 # should I use redux?

-# thinking about hosting on AWS, do you recommend something else?

-# still need to learn authentication
+# using vite and react router.
+Should I swap over to next.js and use that router?

+# performance/ speeds showing indev tools/ lighthouse is bad (like 50).
+Is this because it is running on local host?

 # Figure out font awesome:
 * currently I am using the font-aweomse fonts from the CDN that the app connects to in the index.html.
 * need to figure out how to use the ones in node_modules/@fortawesome

 # any other recommendations

+-------- other --------------

+* thinking about hosting on AWS, do you recommend something else?

+* still need to learn authentication